tldr-pages/tldr/pages/common/powerstat.md

 `powerstat`

-- Measure power with custom number of samples and interval size:
+- Measure power with custom number of samples and interval duration:

 `powerstat {{interval}} {{number_of_samples}}`